Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Georgia's games this season have gone over 54.5 points four of 11 times.

-- Georgia Tech's games have gone over 54.5 points in eight of 11 chances this season.
+- Georgia Tech and its opponents have combined to score more than 54.5 points in eight of 11 games this season.

+- The combined points per game average of the two teams, 66.5, is 12 points greater than Saturday's over/under.

-- The two teams combine to average 66.5 points per game, 12.0 more than the over/under in this contest.
+- The 40 combined points per game that these two squads have allowed this season are 14.5 fewer than the 54.5 over/under in this contest.

-- This contest's total is 14.5 points greater than the 40 these two squads combine to allow per game this season.

-- The average total in Bulldogs games this season is 51.0, 3.5 points fewer than Saturday's over/under of 54.5 .
+- The Bulldogs and their opponents score an average of 51 points per game, 3.5 fewer than Saturday's total.

+- In 2021, games involving the Yellow Jackets have averaged a total of 58.4 points, 3.9 more than the set total in this contest.

 Georgia Stats and Trends

-- Georgia has played 11 games, with seven wins against the spread.
+- In Georgia's 11 games this year, it has seven wins against the spread.

-- The Bulldogs have been favored by 35 points or more three times this season and covered the spread in one of them.
+- The Bulldogs have covered the spread once this season when favored by 35 points or more (in three chances).

-- Georgia's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Georgia's games this year have hit the over five times in 11 opportunities (45.5%).

-- When Georgia scores more than 32.5 points, it is 6-3 against the spread and 9-0 overall.
+- Georgia is 6-3 against the spread and 9-0 overall in games when it scores more than 32.5 points.

-- Georgia is 3-3 against the spread and 6-0 overall when the team picks up over 454.9 yards.
+- In games that Georgia amasses over 454.9 yards, the team is 3-3 against the spread and 6-0 overall.

-- The Bulldogs have turned the ball over 14 times this season, one more turnover than the Yellow Jackets have forced (13).
+- This year, the Bulldogs have turned the ball over 14 times, one more than the Yellow Jackets' takeaways (13).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.